darkxb23r/mailcow-setup/README.md

 After adding your domain(s), You will need to configure your DNS records with your DNS provider

-In E-Mail > Configuration > Domains, Click  ``DNS`` for the domain whos records you are configuring. mailcow will show you the status of your records, as well as which records you will need to set up.
+In ``E-Mail > Configuration > Domains``, Click  ``DNS`` for the domain whos records you are configuring. mailcow will show you the status of your records, as well as which records you will need to set up.
 Entries that suffix with ``2`` in the Current State row Are optional

 ## Setting Up Mailboxes & Accessing SOGo